andredmelo/andreDmelo/README.md

-<h2> I’m a Creative Developer, Multimedia Specialist and I.T.
+<h2> Creative Developer, Multimedia Specialist and I.T.
 Expert-Generalist.</h2>

 <a href="http://www.andre1melo.com">andre1melo.com</a>

-Now focused on creative web development and some digital design, my main skills include JavaScript, HTML and CSS, motion design, some UI/UX design (with particular fervor for IxD), image and video editing.<br/><br/>
+Now focused on creative web development, my main skills include JavaScript, HTML and CSS, motion design, some UI/UX design (with particular fervor for IxD), image and video editing.<br/><br/>
 For 10 years I had a small studio (Manguekyo Studio) where I developed and deployed 10+ websites, interactive DVDs, edited video and designed print solutions for various types of industries.<br/><br/>
 I then ventured into the film industry (from 2013 to 2023) to do project development, manage technical operations, organize and fine-tune vast media libraries, editing of several short video pieces and creative development of online and offline presentations.<br/>
 <!--